Types of Small Claims Cases

 Are there appeals in small claims court?

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.
-Small Claims Court cases for Borden are heard in 1 LOCATIONS throughout Borden County.
+Small Claims actions are heard in 1 courthouses throughout Borden County.

 Borden County Court Locations